patrickphat/hugosite/content/home/hero.md

 +++
 ## My name is **Truong-Phat Nguyen** and I'm a **CS Undergraduate** specializing in **Artificial Intelligence**

 Hey, I love disruptive technology.
-You can share with me if you know any cool-ass tech!
+You can share with me if you know any!